KC0149/busApp/README.md

 ```
 git clone https://github.com/KC0149/busApp.git
 ```

-2. Navigate to the busApp javascript directory:
+2. Navigate to the busApp Javascript directory:

 ```
 cd busApp-react
 ```

 3. Install dependencies:

 ```
 npm install
 ```

 4. Start the development server:

 ```
 npm run dev
 ```

-### Frontend (typescript)
+### Frontend (Typescript)

 To install and run the Bus Application locally, follow these steps:

 1. Clone the Bus Application repository to your local machine:

 ```
 git clone https://github.com/KC0149/busApp.git
 ```

-2. Navigate to the busApp typescript directory:
+2. Navigate to the busApp Typescript directory:

 ```
 cd busApp-typescript
 ```

 3. Install dependencies:

 ```
 npm install
 ```

 4. Start the development server:

 ```
 npm run dev
 ```

 11. Open your web browser and navigate to `http://localhost:5173` to access the Bus application.